anirudhs001/ardu-display/README.md

 How to run:
 -------
-clone the repo and run dino.py.
+clone the repo, run ardu.ino on the microcontroller, and run dino.py on the host computer connected to the microcontroller.

 Requirements:
 -------------